17hao/keyszer/USING_WITH_KINTO.md

 First, have a glace thru `UPGRADE_FROM_XKEYSNAIL.md`.

-- TLDR, remove `imports` from the top.
+- TLDR, remove `from xkeysnail.transform import *` from the top.
 - Fix `pass_through_key`, which has been removed.
 - Add `bind` to tabbing key combos (for sticky tabbing).